 The Partnership Grant application process is completed through Flexi-Grant®, an online system used to administer all Royal Society grants.
 Applications must be started by the school partner who can then invite the STEM partner to contribute to the form.
 There are two stages to the application, with eligibility checks carried out at the end of Stage 1.
 Find out more about what information is needed and how to complete each stage on Flexi-Grant® on our Stage 1 and Stage 2 advice pages.
 Guidance and support is available throughout the application process, see further information below.

-Please note, the timeline below is for the 2021 round only due to COVID-19.
-The timeline for the 2022 round will be back to normal, with stage 1 closing in February and stage 2 closing in March.
+Please note, the timeline below is for the 2021 round only.
+Due to COVID-19, deadlines have been extended and there will now be two allocation periods where judging is carried out.
+The timeline for the 2022 round will be back to normal, with Stage 1 closing at the end of February and Stage 2 closing in March.

 |Date (2021 round only)

 ||If schools would like their applications considered in the first allocation round, schools must submit Stage 2 by the end of June.

 ||Schools from the first allocation round notified about the outcome of their applications and projects can begin.

 ||All remaining Stage 2 applications must be submitted by the end of November for the second allocation round.

 ||Schools from the second allocation round will be notified about the outcome of their applications and projects can begin.

 What application support does the Society provide?

 The Royal Society appreciates that writing grant applications is often new to applicants and therefore support and guidance is provided in the lead up to and during the application process.
 This support can help ensure schools have the best possible chance to receive funding.